AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/starting-your-analysis/determining-software-requirements.md

 If the `conda-lock.yml` file has been updated since the last time you worked with the repository, you should rerun the `conda-lock install` command to update your environment to the latest version.

+Occasionally you may encounter a Python-based module that does not yet have a `conda-lock.yml` file.
+This is most likely to occur early in development of a module when the requirements may still be in flux.
+(If you do find a module that is missing a `conda-lock.yml` file, you may want to [file an issue](STUB_LINK issue filing) to let us know.)
-If a `conda-lock.yml` file is not present, you can create an environment from the `environment.yml` file by running the following commands:
+As long as there is an `environment.yml` file, you can still create an environment to work with the module.
+To do so, run the following commands from the module's root directory, replacing `{module_name}` with the name of the module you are working on:

 ```bash
 # Navigate to the module's root directory